Bipolar Disorder Travel Insurance

 |Cancellation or Curtailment||-||£2,000||£5,000|

-When obtaining a quote for Travel Insurance to cover Bipolar Disorder, you will be asked a number of questions.
+When obtaining a quote for Travel Insurance to cover Bipolar Disorder, you will be asked several questions:

-- Have you had a compulsory hospital admission for treatment of Bipolar Disorder in the last 10 years?
+- Have you had a compulsory hospital admission to treat Bipolar Disorder in the last ten years?

-- How many hospital admissions have you had for this condition in the last 2 years?
+- How many hospital admissions have you had for this condition in the last two years?

 - Make sure that you are on medication that you know works for you.

-- It is not a good idea to travel soon after you have changed your medication, as any adverse affects can ruin the holiday.
+- Travelling soon after changing your medication is not a good idea, as adverse effects can ruin the holiday.

 - Do not travel when you are suffering from erratic moods.

-- Travel with someone that is able to identify any warning signs of an onset of mood change and is able to cope with the situation.
+- Travel with someone who can identify any warning signs of an onset of mood change and cope with the situation.

 - Keep your medication in your hand luggage.

-- Split it between your luggage and that of the person or people you are travelling with in case one bag gets lost.
+- Split it between your luggage and the person you are travelling with in case one bag gets lost.

 - Carry a recent prescription and a letter from your doctor detailing your condition.

-- Try to cut down on as much stress as possible; plan a relaxing holiday.
+- Try to reduce as much stress as possible; plan a relaxing holiday.

-- Get as much sleep as possible and try to maintain your regular sleep patterns to a great extent as is possible.
+- Get as much sleep as possible and try to maintain your regular sleep patterns as much as possible.